vighneshnagpal/ePop/README.md

 a, b = 0.87, 3.03

+# this step simulates realistic eccentricity posteriors for a set of systems with
+# eccentricities drawn from the (0.87, 3.03) Beta Distribution.

 ecc_posteriors=ePop.simulate.simulate_sample((a,b))

 # create Likelihood object and choose hyperprior
 like=ePop.hier_sim.Pop_Likelihood(posteriors=ecc_posteriors,prior='Gaussian')

 # NOTE: you can also load in samples from already saved eccentricity posteriors and
 # initialise a likelihod object as above.
+In this case, ecc_posteriors must be a list
+# of 1D eccentricity samples.

 # sample the hyperparameters using MCMC